iimyzf/NetPractice/README.md

 ## What is a subnet?

   A **subnet or a subnetwork** is a *network inside a network*.
 Subnets make networks more efficient.

-Through subnetting, network traffic can travel a shorter distance without passing through unnecessary routes to reach its destination.
+  **Subnetting** is the process of stealing bits from the HOST part of IP address in order to divide the large network into smaller ones called subnets.
+After subnetting, we end up with **NETWORK SUBNET HOST** fields, and we always reserve an IP address to *identify the subnet* and another one to *identify the broadcast subnet address*, and through subnetting, network traffic can travel a shorter distance without passing through unnecessary routes to reach its destination.